nourzein/Major-Studio1/README.md

 The movements are separated interactively in this piece so you can explore them in greatly detail.
 And the final takeaways are presented.

-One Step Further: Accessibility and Responsiveness (New Context Chapter) ADD [![mobile_final](https://github.com/nourzein/Major-Studio1/blob/master/mobile/mobile_video.png)](https://vimeo.com/user106195632/review/379106545/72b0ccc24f)
+One Step Further: Accessibility and Responsiveness (New Context Chapter) [![mobile_final](https://github.com/nourzein/Major-Studio1/blob/master/mobile/mobile_video.png)](https://vimeo.com/user106195632/review/379106545/72b0ccc24f)

 I wanted this piece to be accessible on any device and it was not in this form since it relies on the full width of a desktop.
 So for my final chapter I focused on designing for mobile since it is the hardest dimensions to design for.